TrueBlocks/trueblocks-docker/README.md

 This docker repo is intentionally minimal.
 See [the core repo](https://github.com/TrueBlocks/trueblocks-core) for more information about the Unchained Index, chifra (our command-line tool), and the TrueBlocks data API.

-This repo is pre-alpha and comes with no warrenty implied or otherwise.
+This repo is pre-alpha and comes with no warranty implied or otherwise.
 Use at your own discretion.

 ## Requirements